xiao-yangg/MyApp/README.md

 # MyApp

-This is a demo app built to showcase Android concept:
+This is a demo app built to showcase Android frameworks and concepts:
 * ConstraintLayout
 * ViewBinding
 * RecyclerView